stefanspringer1/BuildingSwiftOnWindows/README.md

 **Important:** Use e.g. `git -C swift switch -` the return from the detached head.

-**Check:** Use the following Windows batch script, named e.g. `status.bat` and placed at `S:`, to see if the HEADs of the checked-out repositories are correct and if you do not have any unwanted change in the according directories ("nothing to commit"):
+**Check:** Use the following Windows batch script, placed at `S:` and named e.g. `status.bat`, to see if the HEADs of the checked-out repositories are correct and if you do not have any unwanted change in the according directories ("nothing to commit"):

 ```batch
 @ECHO OFF